K3D-tools/K3D-jupyter/.github/ISSUE_TEMPLATE.md

 Describe what you were trying to get done.
 Tell us what happened, what went wrong, and what you expected to happen.

-Please attach screenshot(s) it is related.
+Please attach screenshot(s) if it's related.

 ### What I Did